+The total ADM mass is given by $m = M(\tilde{r} \to \infty)$, and the radius is taken as $R = 0.98m$.
+Since the mass of a boson star is highly concentrated, different methods of defining the radius yield only small discrepancies.

 After selecting the boundary conditions and applying the scale transformations to the system of equations, numerical solutions can be derived.
-To avoid singularities, the origin $\tilde{r}=0$ is replaced with a sufficiently small value of $\tilde{r}$.
+To avoid singularities, the origin $\tilde{r} = 0$ is replaced with a sufficiently small value of $\tilde{r}$.
 For a given central value of the scalar field $\psi_0$, the frequency $\omega$ must be adjusted to satisfy the boundary conditions.
-Notably, due to the scale transformation, $\omega$ has been absorbed into $\tilde{A}$.
-The specific solution is obtained by employing a shooting method, integrating from the origin to the outer boundary.
+Notably, due to the scale transformation, $\omega$ is absorbed into $\tilde{A}$.
+The specific solution is obtained using a shooting method, integrating from the origin to the outer boundary.
 During the computation, multiple values of $\omega^{(n)}$ that satisfy the boundary conditions are identified, with the radial node number of $\psi$ increasing as $n$ increases.
-In this study, we focus on the nodeless case where $n=0$, which is commonly referred to as the ground state or the fundamental family.
+In this study, we focus on the nodeless case where $n = 0$, commonly referred to as the ground state or fundamental family.

-Through the scale transformations and redefinitions of parameters outlined in the previous section, the gravitational coupling constant, denoted as $\xi$, acquires the dimensionality $[\xi] = [M]^2$, while the product $\xi u^2$ becomes a dimensionless quantity.
-Consequently, $\xi$ can be interpreted as a quantity measured in units of $u^2 = 1/l_u^2$.
-It is commonly assumed in physical contexts that $\xi u^2 \sim l_\xi^2/l_u^2 \ll 1$.
-For the purpose of examining both positive and negative values of $\xi$, sufficiently large values are selected to distinguish differences across various cases.
-In this study, we consider $\xi u^2 = \xi = -0.1, -0.05, 0.01, 0.1$, where $\xi = 0$ corresponds to general relativity.